numfocus/DISCOVER-Cookbook/minimal_measures.md

 Make sure that everyone involved in your conference/event is aware that the CoC applies to them: that not only includes participants, but also speakers, sponsors, committee members etc.

 -   🍎 Tick box at registration that confirms that the participant has read it

-	-   A pop-up with a short version may also be a good idea.

-	-   Provide a link to the full ("less quick") version of the Code of Conduct, hosted on its own page.

 -   🍎 Include a copy of the CoC in the sponsor packet

 -   🍎 Mention that the CoC applies to the speakers in the speaker guidelines

 -   🍎 Ensure that CoC is easily accessible on the conference website

-	-   Should be in main navigation or in the footer (footer is a known pattern, near privacy policy / terms of service)

-	-   Implement additional web-based highlights of the CoC via loading pages, pop-ups, screen savers, etc.

 -   🍎 Include a short version on the printed schedule as a reminder